 M.S.
 Chemistry 2013, University of Rochester, Rochester, NY

 B.A.
 Chemistry 2011, Lake Forest College, Lake Forest, IL

 Contact Information: firstname.lastname@example.org

-I grew up in St. Louis, Missouri and attended Lake Forest College for my undergraduate education where I synthesized nickel thiophosphates in ionic liquids under the direction of Dr. Jason Cody.
-After receiving my B.A. in chemistry from Lake Forest in 2011, I moved from the suburbs of Chicago to upstate New York to attend the University of Rochester and earned my M.S. in chemistry in 2013.
-My experiences as a teaching assistant for organic chemistry courses at Lake Forest and Rochester led to my desire to pursue a career in educating undergraduates.
+I grew up in St. Louis, Missouri and went Lake Forest College for my undergraduate education where I synthesized nickel thiophosphates in ionic liquids Dr. Jason Cody's lab.
+After finishing at Lake Forest in 2011, I moved from the suburbs of Chicago to upstate New York to attend the University of Rochester and earned my M.S. in chemistry in 2013.
+My experiences as a teaching assistant for organic chemistry courses at Lake Forest and Rochester led to my desire to study how students learn and the challenges that organic chemistry students face.
 With that goal in mind, I came to the University of Iowa in 2014.
-After finishing my cognate project in the Nguyen group where I studied transition metal-catalyzed benzylic fluorination, I moved to the Cole group in January 2016.
+After finishing my cognate project in Hien Nguyen's group where I studied transition metal-catalyzed benzylic fluorination, I moved to the Cole group in January 2016.
 I'm currently researching how to elicit and assess evidence of students' process skills (such as problem solving and critical thinking) in both their written work and group interactions using two sets of rubrics.
 Much of my work focuses on making the rubrics useful for giving feedback to students and instructors in all STEM disciplines.
-In my free time, I enjoy going to the gym, watching NBA and NFL games, playing video games, and sampling the local taco and sushi options in Iowa City.
+In my free time, I enjoy going to the gym, watching NBA games, playing video games, and sampling the local taco and sushi options in Iowa City.

 M.S.
 Chemistry, 2015, Southern Illinois University Edwardsville, Edwardsville IL